obez/l4d2-tank-arena/README.md

 The `.bsp` file is not included in the `vpk\l4d2_tank_arena\maps` directory.

-You will need to compile it first and copy it to this directory before packaking the `.vpk`.
+You will need to compile it first and copy it to this directory before packaging the `.vpk`.

 This is automatically done by the python script.